Br. Duane Lemke, SCJ

 It is not always easy for spouses to learn to live under the same roof with each other, and it is not always easy for religious to learn how to live under the same roof with many others.

-Now, I continue to work with students, but primarily our international Dehonians who are studying English as a Second Language at Sacred Heart Seminary and School of Theology.
+When I left formation I continued to work with students, but primarily our international Dehonians who were studying in the English and Culture studies program at Sacred Heart Seminary and School of Theology.
+I later became the superior of our retirement community at Sacred Heart at Monastery Lake, and I now serve on the Provincial Council.
 I also enjoy being a part of the pastoral ministry at St. Martin of Tours parish in Franklin, Wis.

 Before I end this introduction to me and what I do, I must add words about my family.
 My parents, my sister, brother, their spouses, and my six nieces and nephews are perhaps my best foundation in my vocation as a Priest of the Sacred Heart.
 Fr.
 Dehon often referred to his family as the place where he first learned the love of God.
 When it comes to learning how to welcome the Spirit and experience God’s love, kindness, and truth, my family is a sure foundation, example, and source of strength, support, and supportive challenge for me.

 A special word about my parents, John and Judy: they were married by a Priest of the Sacred Heart and took me to be baptized by a Priest of the Sacred Heart in Sacred Heart parish.
 Without them, I would not be one myself.